As it could be some time before you get to see your dentist, it is vital that you do everything you can to keep your teeth and gums healthy.

 And, do try to avoid them all together before bedtime.
 We produce less saliva at night which would normally buffer the acid attack on your teeth and gums.

 If you smoke or vape, now is the time to try and give up.
 There are a lot of health reasons to do so, not least as it is a big factor in causing gum disease, with its associated pain and inflammation.
 But, also as Covid 19 is a respiratory virus – therefore, the healthier your lungs are, the better your likelihood of a speedy recovery.

 Dr Eleanor Ledger BDS (Wales) FDSRCS (England) Principal Dentist Arnica Dental Care Cheltenham

-Arnica Dental is a trading name of Arnica Dental Care Limited, Registered number 07532694.
-Registered in England and Wales.
-Registered Office: Bupa Dental Care, Vantage Office Park, Old Gloucester Road, Hambrook, Bristol, BS16 1GW
+© 2021 Arnica Dental Care and Bupa Dental Care are trading names of Oasis Dental Care Limited.
+Registered in England & Wales No: 478127.
+Registered office: Bupa Dental Care, Vantage Office Park, Old Gloucester Road, Hambrook, Bristol, United Kingdom, BS16 1GW.